reymom/Axelrod-Model/README.md

 # Axelrod-Model
 Axelrod's model for social influence, cultural traits dissemination

--There are a basic program for the functions defining the neighbours (it's easy to change the kind of network), the macro step (where all nodes are selected and activated once in average) and the simulations since it converges.
+-There are a basic program for the functions defining the neighbours (it's easy to change the kind of network), the macro step (where all nodes are selected and activated once in average) and the simulations until it converges.

 -The other programs are there to extract the tipical main results using the functions defined in axelrod_functions.py and to make some plots.
 I show some of them.